Art Movements Glossary

 Abbreviation of Optical art; 1960s movement in painting in which the illusion of movement was created by the juxtaposition of contrasting geometrical shapes, tones, lines, and colours.
 Bridget Riley was a leading member.

-A style of painting involving exotic subject matter - Levantine townscapes, genre scenes and the like - which coincided with the beginning of the great age of steamship travel, and exemplified by John Frederick Lewis, David Roberts, William Muller and David Wilkie.
+Orientalism was a style of painting involving exotic subject matter - Levantine townscapes, genre scenes and the like - which coincided with the beginning of the great age of steamship travel, and exemplified by the French painter Jean–Leon Gerome, as well as John Frederick Lewis, David Roberts, William Muller and David Wilkie.
 Later practitioners included the Pre-Raphaelites, Holman Hunt and Thomas Seddon.

 Orphism (also Orphic Cubism, Simultanism)